ArkinSolomon/xpkg-client/README.md

 #### Introduction

 Scripting in XPKGS is fairly simple and very assembly like.
 The language is designed for developers to easily write install scripts and move files around.
-Most developers, in fact, will not have to even write scripts, as most packages can have install scripts written for them through the developer portal.
+Most developers, in fact, will not have to even write scripts, as most packages can have installation scripts written for them through the developer portal.

 Scripts are very limited in what they can do, only being allowed to access resources from repositories added by the user as well as only being allowed to modify files within the X-Plane directory.
-However scripts have enough capability to do more than enough to modify the X-Plane directory in order to install the most complex of plugins.
+However, scripts have enough capability to do more than enough to modify the X-Plane directory in order to install the most complex of plugins.

 All scripting files are written in .xpkgs format. using XPKGS (X-Pkg Script), a custom scripting language built specifically for X-Pkg.

 #### Format